 After a leisurely morning in camp, we will depart our Astoria camp and hike the remaining 7 kilometres to our van awaiting us near the Cavell Hostel.
 If time and energy permit, there are several easy hiking trails to explore under the stunning Mt.
-Edith Cavell, one of the famed 11,000 foot peaks of the Canadian Rockies.
-From there we will drive back down the Icefields Parkway, returning to Canmore for a final meal together.
+Edith Cavell, one of the famed 11,000-foot peaks of the Canadian Rockies.
+From there we will drive back down the Icefields Parkway, returning to Canmore.
 Distance 6.8 km, Elevation gain 25 metres.

 Meeting Place and Time

-We will meet you at our Yamnuska Mountain Adventures office at 7.00am the morning of Day 1.
+We will meet you at our Yamnuska Mountain Adventures office at 7.00 am on the morning of Day 1.

 Our office is located at 200, 50 Lincoln Park, Canmore.
 See this map for location.